South African cuisine: Non-indigenous cookery

+British cookery

+South Africa was a colony of the British Empire and thus has strong influences from United Kingdom.
+As British people settled in South Africa, they brought their cuisine, which influenced South African cuisine.

+Sunday roast is as popular in South Africa as Australia, Canada, and New Zealand where there are influences from the UK.
+In South Africa, Yorkshire pudding is replaced by gravy sauce and rice.

+Fish and chips are also popular in South Africa.
+Fish and chip shops have dynamic ways to sell such as vendors or vans.
+Typically fried fish are hakes and snoeks.

+Meat pies and other savoury pies are readily available at most grocery stores and many petrol stations.
+Popular variants include sausage roll, Cornish pasty, and pepper steak pie.

 Cape Dutch and Cape Malay cookery

 A very distinctive regional style of South African cooking is often referred to as "Cape Dutch".
 This cuisine is characterised mainly by the usage of spices such as nutmeg, allspice and chili peppers.
 The Cape Dutch cookery style owes at least as much to the cookery of the slaves brought by the Dutch East India Company to the Cape from Bengal, Java and Malaysia as it does to the European styles of cookery imported by settlers from the Netherlands, and this is reflected in the use of eastern spices and the names given to many of these dishes.

-The Cape Malay influence has brought spicy curries, sambals, pickled fish, and variety of fish stews.
+The Cape Malay influence has brought spicy curries, sambals, pickled fish, and a variety of fish stews.

 Bobotie is a South African dish that has Cape Malay origins.
 It consists of spiced minced meat baked with an egg-based topping.
-Of the many dishes common to South Africa, bobotie is perhaps closest to being the national dish, because it isn't commonly found in any other country.
+Of the many dishes common to South Africa, bobotie is perhaps closest to being the national dish, because it is not commonly found in any other country.
 The recipe originates from the Dutch East India Company colonies in Batavia, with the name derived from the Indonesian bobotok.
-It is also made with curry powder leaving it with a slight "tang".
+It is also made with curry powder, leaving it with a slight tang.
 It is often served with sambal, a hint of its origins from the Malay Archipelago.

-South African yellow rice, a sweet dish made with turmeric, raisins, cinnamon and sugar, also has its origins in Cape Malay cookery, often being referred to as Cape Malay yellow rice.
+South African yellow rice, a sweet dish made with turmeric, raisins, cinnamon and sugar, also has its origins in Cape Malay cookery, and is often referred to as Cape Malay yellow rice.